owensgroup/RXMesh/README.md

 Depending on the system, this will generate either a `.sln` project on Windows or a `make` file for a Linux system.

 ## **Organization**
 RXMesh is a CUDA/C++ header-only library.
-All unit tests are under `tests/` folder.
+All unit tests are under the `tests/` folder.
 This includes the unit test for some basic functionalities along with the unit test for the query operations.
-All applications are under `apps/` folder.
+All applications are under the `apps/` folder.

 ## **Programming Model**
-The goal of defining a programing model is to make it easy to write applications using RXMesh without getting into the nuances of the data structure.
+The goal of defining a programming  model is to make it easy to write applications using RXMesh without getting into the nuances of the data structure.
 Applications written using RXMesh are composed of one or more of the high-level building blocks defined under [**Computation**](#computation).
-In order to use these building blocks, the user would have to interact with data structures specific to RXMesh discussed under [**Structures**](#structures).
-Finally, RXMesh integrate [Polyscope](https://polyscope.run) as a mesh [**Viewer**](#viewer) which the user can use to render their final results or for debugging purposes.
+To use these building blocks, the user would have to interact with data structures specific to RXMesh discussed under [**Structures**](#structures).
+Finally, RXMesh integrates [Polyscope](https://polyscope.run) as a mesh [**Viewer**](#viewer) which the user can use to render their final results or for debugging purposes.

 ### **Structures**
 - **Attributes** are the metadata (geometry information) attached to vertices, edges, or faces.
 Allocation of the attributes is per-patch basis and managed internally by RXMesh.
-Allocation could be done on host, device, or both.
-Allocating attributes on the host is only beneficial for I/O operations of initializing attribute and then eventually moving it to the device.
+The allocation could be done on the host, device, or both.
+Allocating attributes on the host is only beneficial for I/O operations of initializing attributes and then eventually moving them to the device.
   - Example: allocation
     ```c++
     RXMeshStatic rx("input.obj");